isomerpages/nparks-gardencityfund/_our-programmes/Conserving our Corals/Plant A Coral Initiative.md

 third_nav_title: Conserving our Corals
 variant: tiptap
 ---
-<p>The corals in Singapore’s waters are vulnerable to impact from climate
+<p>The corals in Singapore’s waters are vulnerable to various impact from
-change.
-The Garden City Fund’s Plant-A-Coral, Seed-A-Reef&nbsp;(PACSAR) Programme is a platform for organisations and individuals to support habitat enhancement efforts to improve coral reef cover and resilience.</p>
+climate change.
+The Garden City Fund’s 100k Corals Initiative is a platform for organisations and individuals to support habitat enhancement efforts to improve coral reef cover and resilience.</p>
-<p>Coral nubbins (small coral fragments) will be transplanted from a coral
+<p>Coral nubbins (small coral fragments) will be transplanted from the Marine
-nursery to degraded or artificial reefs.
-This aims to enhance our marine biodiversity by providing areas for marine organisms to grow and reef fish to seek refuge.</p>
+Park Outreach and Education Centre (MPOEC) coral culturing facility to degraded or artificial reefs.
+This aims to enhance our marine biodiversity by increasing coral abundance and diversity.</p>
-<p>In June 2023, NParks announced a new initiative to scale up existing coral
+<p>In December 2024, NParks launched the 100k Corals Initiative to scale
-restoration efforts and plant 100,000 corals in Singapore’s waters under PACSAR.
+up existing coral restoration efforts and plant 100,000 corals in Singapore’s waters.
 Each transplanted coral nubbin will contribute towards this ambitious target.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Staff%20preparing%20corals%20for%20attachment.jpg">